 We recognize this work, by its very nature, is a dynamic endeavor and that the only constant in social, cultural and global progress is change – in practical terms, The Exchange will seek and deliver new research and topics every year, never relying on a static curriculum.

-And so we continue our pursuit of the next level of excellence as we welcome our fourth class of The Equity Exchange.
+And so we continue our pursuit of the next level of excellence as we welcome our fifth class of The Equity Exchange.

 2019 TEE Planning Team